ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 If it succeeds, it is a `Success` which contains an `unwrap` method that is used to extract the answer from that calculation—if you look back at `Result`, you’ll see that it returns the `ANSWER` type so its use can be properly type-checked.

 This means that any failure during a sequence of composed function calls will short-circuit out of `composed`, returning a `Failure` that tells you exactly what happened, and that you must decide what to do with.
-You can’t just ignore it and assume that it will “bubble up” until it finds an appropriate handler.
+You can’t just ignore it and assume that it will "bubble up" until it finds an appropriate handler.
 You are forced to deal with it at the point of origin, which is typically when you know the most about an error.

 ## Simplifying Composition with `bind`